indieSoftware/Navigator/README.md

 ```
 It's that simple.

+ManagedNavigationStack creates a NavigationStack for you and installs the associated Navigator environment variable that "manages" the stack.
+It also provides support for navigation options like automatically presenting sheets and fullScreenCovers.

 Those with sharp eyes might have noticed something missing in the above code.
-We're using `NavigationLink` with a value, but where's the `.navigationDestination(for: HomeDestinations.self) { ... )` modifier?
+We're using `NavigationLink` with a destination value, but where's the `.navigationDestination(for: HomeDestinations.self) { ... )` modifier?

 Or, as done in earlier versions of Navigator, the `.navigationDestination(HomeDestinations.self)` modifier?